snowplow/snowplowanalytics.com/_posts/2017-12-22-snowplow-snowflake-db-loader-released/index.md

 }
 {% endhighlight %}

 You'll probably want to change all fields here, apart from `purpose` and `schema`.

+Note, that storing your password and credentials in plain text in configuration is not secure.
+Therefore, we strongly advise you follow AWS Role approach for storing credentials and EC2 Parameter Store for storing password.
-A full description of all the important fields, as well as setup process is available at [Snowflake Loader documentation][setup-guide].
+Full guide on how to use these approaches as well as full description of all the important fields is available at [Snowflake Loader documentation][setup-guide].

 Another configuration file you'll need is a common [Iglu Resolver config][iglu-config].
 So far it is used only to validate the configuration itself, so feel free to use one with only Iglu Central in it.